-I know I’m a bit of a cheese fiend, but sometimes I really do just want a delicious vegan meal to make me feel good.
+I know I do love a good cheesy recipe, but sometimes I just want to even things out with a delicious vegan meal that makes me feel good.
 This one pot vegan jambalaya is just the thing – plenty of veggies, hearty beans and rice, and lots of spice.
 It makes you feel good from the inside out.

 What is jambalaya?

 Jambalaya is a rice dish that originated in Louisiana.
 Like a lot of food from that part of the world (Louisiana is known for its incredible Creole and Cajun dishes), it’s influenced by various cuisines – European cuisines like French and Spanish, but also West African food too.
 It’s the perfect mish mash.

 Jambalaya is usually made with meat and seafood, but obviously this vegan jambalaya skips those (it would be a pretty rubbish vegan jambalaya if it contained meat and seafood).
 Instead, I added a tin of kidney beans, which worked perfectly.
 You could add some slices of vegetarian sausage too, if you fancy it.

 Before I get too much hate mail, I should probably note that my vegan jambalaya is not a traditional recipe – and not only because it’s vegan.
 I also took some liberties with the vegetables that I included.
 For example, traditional jambalaya often begins with the ‘holy trinity‘ of celery, peppers and onions, whereas I used peppers, leek and carrot instead.